rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

     The files containing the samples will be located in there.
 If you want to change the location you can use the tag `<directory>` under `<filesystem>`.
-    If you already had the `MyDirectory` directory, make sure you clean its contents to avoid receiveing samples from your previous runs.
+    If you already had the `MyDirectory` directory, make sure you clean its contents to avoid receiving samples from your previous runs.

 2. Run the publisher from the `build` directory you created when compiling the example.
 The publisher and subscriber have the `-domain_id` and `-persistent`